 Rebecca is a Trustee of the New Economics Foundation and an adviser to the National Lottery’s Climate Action Fund.
-From 2015-2019 she was a member of the Scientific Advisory Committee of UKRI’s Energy Programme, a Fellow of the Centre for the Understanding of Sustainable Prosperity (CUSP) and a Trustee of the New Economics Foundation.
-From 2011-15 she was a Council Member of the Natural Environment Research Council, and from 2004-11 was Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations.
+From 2015-2019 she was a member of the Scientific Advisory Committee of UKRI’s Energy Programme, and from 2011-15 she was a Council Member of the Natural Environment Research Council.
+Previously she was Vice-Chair of the UK Sustainable Development Commission, advising the Prime Minister and First Ministers of the devolved administrations.
 She is an Associate of the think tank Green Alliance and from 2001-4 was Green Alliance’s Director.
-Previously, Rebecca spent two years as a policy adviser at the European Parliament in Brussels, specialising in international environmental issues.

 Rebecca has a degree in Social and Political Sciences from the University of Cambridge, and a PhD from Lancaster University.